El Teatro Campesino: Modern era

+Beginning in 1970, the Teatro Campesino hosted a Festival de Teatros in Fresno, California.
+Fifteen groups participated in the festival furthering the Chicano Teatro Movement.
+At the festival, members collaborated to share historical and contemporary performance materials that they could share with their home communities.

-In 1971, they moved their headquarters to San Juan Bautista and adapted traditional religious plays La Virgen del Tepeyac and La Pastorela for Christmas celebrations.
+In 1971, El Teatro Nacional de Aztlan (TENAZ) was formed after groups throughout North America agreed to hold continuous conferences to collaborate with one another.
+In that same year, they moved their headquarters to San Juan Bautista and adapted traditional religious plays La Virgen del Tepeyac and La Pastorela for Christmas celebrations.
 As Chicano culture received unprecedented attention in the United States, Valdez received national attention, and taught drama at the University of California, Berkeley and University of California, Santa Cruz.

 In 1973 they worked with British theater director Peter Brook; in 1976 they toured the play La Carpa through Europe, sponsored by the U.S. State Department.

-The company continues their yearly Christmas pageants, alternating annually between La Virgen del Tepeyac and La Pastorela.
-They also did revivals of Valdez's play Zoot Suit in 2002 and 2007 at their playhouse, as well as a Southwestern tour of the production in 2004.